-Site

-Arial View - not to scale

-Size: ± 7.6 acres

-Shape: Triangular

-Topography: Generally level

-Soil Conditions: Soil conditions are unknown.
+Size & Shape: Sale 1042 - 120 acres Rectangular Sale 1043 - 80 acres Rectangular Topography: Rolling Soil Conditions: Soil conditions are unknown.
 No soil tests were provided to your appraiser.

-Easements: There is a Right of Way Deed, providing access to the adjacent property.

-No title policy was provided to your appraiser.

-Access to the property is from U.S. Highway 89 S.

-Water: None

-Flood Plain: The subject is not located in a designated flood zone.

-Nuisances or Hazards:

-None of the surrounding uses appear to have an adverse impact on the subject property.
+Easements: No title policy was provided to your appraiser.
+Access: There is no legal access to the subject parcels.
+Water: Seasonal Flood Plain: Not within a designated flood zone.
+Nuisances or Hazards: None of the surrounding uses appear to have an adverse impact on the subject property.
+Improvements: None Zoning: None

-Improvements:

-The adjacent property owner to the east has installed perimeter fencing on the property.
-This fencing is not considered a part of this appraisal.

-ZONING

-None